Table of contents

 The Best Things To Do In Macau

-The casinos are a major drawcard for people when visiting Macau.
+The casinos are a major drawcard for people when visiting Macau and its city of dreams.
 Even if you are not interested in gambling, the buildings and infrastructure in these amazing creations alone is enough to tempt anyone in!
 There are many of the same casinos in Macau that you see in Las Vegas; Wynn, Venetian, and MGM to name but a few.
 We spent hours wandering through the shops, restaurants and bars in the Wynn alone!
 We were even lucky enough to catch the spectacular water show that takes place in the fountain at the front of the hotel every 15 minutes throughout the day.
 This is a spectacular performance of music, lights, water and fire to captivate you, running for about 3 minutes each show.
 Although it is a shorter and smaller version of the show at the Bellagio in Las Vegas, this is certainly something to watch out for.

 Tip: Try to catch the show after dark to be able fully appreciate the special effects.